 “Tempest does have that mischievous side to her.
-Kiyro send me some pictures please.”
+Kiyro, send me some pictures, please.”
 Eve pushed herself forward and turned towards him.
 He turned around and noticed that she batted her eyes in a plea.

 “Really?
 Thanks.”
 She happily replied.

-“Truthfully told I was at a business meeting a moment ago.
+“Truthfully told, I was at a business meeting a moment ago.
 You can say I work for the Diva technological company.
 I do small errands here and there for them.”

 “Would you mind giving us a hint on your new project?”

 “You’re pulling my legs.
 That’s months or possibly years away.”
-He sighed defeated.
+He sighed, defeated.

-“You could say we’re doing a quest.”
-Alex stated.
+“You could say we’re doing a quest,” Alex stated.
 “We all gathered together to do a group mission given out by the game.”

-“You’re talking about the real life quest right?
+“You’re talking about the real-life quest, right?
 It has been a hot topic these past few days.
 We didn’t think it would become so popular.
 It’s quite an achievement.”

 “Yes.
 It is.
-The number of interaction between people has skyrocketed.
+The number of interactions between people has skyrocketed.
 People who didn’t know their neighbors till now do.
 But in the aspect of more connections between two people, new interactions both good and bad have emerged.”